Umbrella company, PAYE or limited company: which is best for contractors?

 Agency PAYE refers to being added onto the agency’s payroll.
 This means you will work for and be paid by the agency, who will make any relevant deductions.
 This is the best option if you’re seeking occasional temporary jobs, such as bar work, as each contract is treated separately.
 Some offer ‘pay between assignments’ contracts for any gaps between projects, but it’s worth assessing the pros and cons of these.

 Your agency may refer you to an umbrella company that will pay your salary on their behalf.
 You become an employee of the umbrella company which means you gain some great employment benefits as a result.
-An umbrella company is ideal if you’re working on several short-term assignments with various agencies, and you’re looking for continuous employment.
-Find out more about what an umbrella company is.
+An umbrella company is ideal if you’re working on several short-term assignments with various agencies and would like continuous employment.

 A limited company is a popular business structure in the UK.
 It allows you to create a business as a separate entity, meaning you and any shareholders keep your personal finances protected should the business fail (unlike a sole trader status).
 It’s the most tax-efficient option, meaning it’s a good choice if you earn more than £35,000 a year and you’re willing to take more responsibility for your finances.